kwart/presentations/wildfly-administration/wildfly-administration-labs/11_clustering/README.md

 wildfly/bin/standalone.sh -c standalone-ha.xml -b $MY_IP -bprivate $MY_IP
 ```

-* Open the **local** application adresses in browser:
+* Open the **local** application addresses in browser:
   * http://localhost:8080/counter/
   * http://localhost:8080/counter-distributable/
 * reload each application page few times and check which server handles the request
   * Stop the handling server (Ctrl-C)

 **Expected result:**
-Both application should still work, but the one which is not distributable
+Both applications should still work, but the one which is not distributable
 starts the counter from zero.
 The distributable application shares the session state across the cluster
-and counter should should still grow.
+and counter should still grow.